jibinmichael/aethel/AI_SETUP_INSTRUCTIONS.md

 - **Security**: Never commit your API key to version control
 - **Production**: In production, use environment variables instead of hardcoding
-- **Costs**: Be aware of OpenAI API costs - each synthesis request uses tokens
+- **Costs**: Be aware of OpenAI API costs - each placeholder request uses tokens

 ## Troubleshooting

-If synthesis isn't working:
+If placeholders aren't working:
 1. Check that `IS_CONFIGURED` is set to `true`
 2. Verify your API key is valid
 3. Check the browser console for error messages